Bounding Radon numbers via Betti numbers: Results

-One can observe that bounded Radon's number is not a property of a standard convexity since it is preserved by topological deformations of $\R^d$.
-In fact, we can even show that if the family $\F$ is \emph{``not too topologically complicated''}, its Radon's number is bounded.
+Radon's theorem \cite{Radon1921} says that the family of convex sets in $\mathbb R^d$ has Radon number $d+1$, and this remains true after applying an arbitrary topological deformation to $\mathbb R^d$.
+Hence, bounded Radon number should not be seen as a property that holds merely for the family of standard convex sets.
+In this paper we prove that the Radon number $r(\F)$ of a family $\F$ is bounded whenever $\F$ is \emph{``not too topologically complicated''}.
 Let us first explain what ``not too topologically complicated'' means.